Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Oh, he *absolutely* does," Chambliss agreed.
 "We talked about it.
 His power base has a strong element of hyper-competency and danger to it.
 His Champions obey him firstly because he consistently acts in their interests, but unconsciously because they fear him *personally.* They know he’s bigger than them, smarter than them, and far more willing to murder, if need be."

 Bower nodded, and ran his finger down the page.
 "Well.
 Other than that, the bomb maker behind the Tuscaloosa incident was captured in a raid last night and is being questioned, and... nothing else of note.
-Internationally…"
+Internationally..."

 Chambliss nodded and listened.
-Life was very much Still Going On on Earth, and the international portion of the briefing was the usual litany of piracy, the movements of terrorist cells, rocket and mortar attacks, the suspiciously *sudden* way a friend down in Panama had stopped returning their calls…
+Life was very much Still Going On on Earth, and the international portion of the briefing was the usual litany of piracy, the movements of terrorist cells, rocket and mortar attacks, the suspiciously *sudden* way a friend down in Panama had stopped returning their calls...

 Nothing that needed more than that he hear and acknowledge it.